 The number one U.S. port in foreign waterborne tonnage and the largest Gulf Coast container port, handling 69% of U.S. Gulf Coast container traffic, the Port of Houston’s 52-mile long public and private terminals connect Sugar Land businesses to the world.

 Accessible via State Highway 39 and 288, the Port of Freeport is highly experienced in handling many types of cargo, including high and heavy or long and wide.
 The port also leases short-term and long-term storage space.

 Port of Galveston - 65 Miles

-Located on the eastern end of Galveston Island, the Port of Galveston is the oldest port west of New Orleans and encompasses over 850 acres of port facilities to successfully distribute goods across the globe
+According to Sugar Land subdivisions map, the Port of Galveston, located on the eastern end of Galveston Island, is the oldest port west of New Orleans and encompasses over 850 acres of port facilities to successfully distribute goods across the globe

 Union Pacific Rail Line